Skip to main content

 Do I have to pay a personal injury lawyer if I lose?

-No. With contingency fee arrangements, you owe nothing if your case is unsuccessful.
-The lawyer assumes all the financial risk of pursuing your claim.
+No. With contingency fee arrangements, the written attorney agreement controls attorney fees and case costs if your case is unsuccessful.
+The lawyer assumes all the fee and cost responsibility of pursuing your claim.

 Are there any upfront costs for hiring a personal injury lawyer?

-Reputable personal injury lawyers typically require no upfront costs.
+Reputable personal injury lawyers typically require contingency-fee terms may be available.
 Case expenses like filing fees and expert witnesses are usually advanced by the firm and deducted from your settlement.

 Why do some lawyers charge 40% instead of 33%?